 - Peptide radioreceptor therapy (PRRT) for neuroendocrine tumors

-- Selective internal radiation therapy for primary malignant neoplasms of the liver and liver metastases
+- Selective internal radiation therapy for primary malignant liver tumors and liver metastases

-- Radiosynoviorthesis (RSO) in chronic inflammatory joint diseases
+- Radiosynoviorthesis (RSO) for chronic inflammatory joint diseases

 - Other diagnostic and therapeutic services

 Curriculum vitae of Prof. Dr. med.
 Torsten Kuwert

 - 1986 Master of Engineering, Rhine-Westphalian Technical Aachen University, Germany.

 - 1986 - 1992 Assistant, Institute of Microelectronics/Children with Food Allergies, Juelich, Germany.

 - 1992 - 1994 Associate Professor, Institute of Microelectronics/Children with Food Allergies, Juelich, Germany.